Casey McLean: 2024

+McLean made an extraordinary international debut for the New Zealand Kiwis during the 2024 Pacific Championships promotion-relegation clash against Papua New Guinea at CommBank Stadium on 10 November, where he scored a record-equalling four tries.
+At just 18 years and 200 days old, his performance in the 54-12 victory secured both his legacy and the Kiwis' top-tier status.

+2025

-McLean played a total of 23 games for Penrith in the 2025 NRL season as the club finished 7th on the table.
-McLean played in Penrith's narrow preliminary final loss against Brisbane.
+McLean played a total of 23 games for Penrith in the 2025 NRL season, scoring 16 tries, as the club finished 7th on the table.
+McLean played in Penrith's narrow preliminary final loss against Brisbane, where he contentiously had a runaway intercept try disallowed by a touch judge.

 He scored two tries for in the 24-18 2025 Pacific Championships win over in Auckland on 18 October 2025.

 He scored another try for New Zealand in the 36-14 2025 finals win against Samoa on 9 November 2025.
 He was quoted to be "As strong as 3 Samoan defenders" when ball in hand.

+2026

+He made his New South Wales debut in Game 1 of the 2026 State of Origin on 27 May 2026, coming off the bench, in the 22-20 win.
+On 15 August, the Panthers announced that McLean had re-signed with the club until the end of 2030.